Ingenieria-del-Software-II-ESIIAB/SEII-IPO-template/README.md

 ## 1. Create the organisation

-Create your team's repository with the name **ISII2526GroupIYourName**:
+Create your team's organisation with the name **ISII2526GroupIYourName**:
 - Follow the instructions available at
 [Create an organisation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
 - Establish that this organisation **belongs to your personal account**